prathmeshgokhe/prathmeshgokhe/README.md

   <img src="https://media.giphy.com/media/u2pmTWUi0MXjyrMaVj/giphy.gif" width="200"/>
 </div> -->

-# Hey!!
+# Hey Folks!!
 Great to see you here! 👋

 - 📖 Pursuing my Bachelor's in Artificial Intelligence from [GH Raisoni College of Engineering Nagpur](https://ghrce.raisoni.net/).

-- 🧑🏻‍💻 Frontend react developer, UI/UX Designer.
+- 🧑🏻‍💻 Frontend developer, UI/UX Designer.

+- 🌱 I’m currently learning React

-- 💡 Always open to collaborating on projects and innovative ideas.
+- 💡 Always ready to learn something new.

 Hey there, folks!
 I'm Prathmesh Gokhe, a tech-savvy enthusiast who eats, breathes, and lives programming.
 I'm the wizard of web development and an ultimate UI/UX ninja who can create eye-catching designs that will make you go WOW!, feel free to connect with me here: